 Jlyne Hanback, Realtor, e-Pro, PSA, Keller Williams Realty

 One of the biggest mistakes newer agents make is not regularly following up with their leads and connections.
 Once an agent starts generating more than 15 news leads per month, managing leads exclusively through email and calendar reminders becomes infeasible.
-At that point, you’re better off automating it with a relationship focused CRM like Freshsales.
+At that point, you’re better off automating it with a relationship-focused CRM like Insightly.
 If you want a free trial, then click here.

 Vince Massara, Chief Growth Agitator, The Content Friends

 In real estate, a great referral system is started early — not after the sale.
 The odds are that you will meet with sellers and discuss what the measures of success are in their sale.
 This is a terrific time to set the scene early by explaining how vital referrals are to your business and real estate in general as they may even be a referral themselves.

 These touchpoints and conversations are opportunities to guide a referral.
 I have seen real estate agents generate one or two referred leads per client using a simple system like this.
 Considering the usual cost-per-lead in real estate, that can equate to hundreds of thousands of dollars saved a year.